|Snowy roads as we were leaving Ushuaia, Argentina.|

 |Seth and Torres del Paine|

-We arrived in Chalten with the intent to pick a hiking trail to do the next day, buy snacks for the hike, and buy a few dinner necessities.
+We arrived in Chalten with the intent to pick a trail to hike the next day, buy snacks for the hike, and buy a few dinner necessities.
 That morning Seth had the idea to keep the propane tank inside the Jeep all day so it didn't get cold and maybe it would run better!
 Then he made a nice little jacket for it to stay a bit warm while we used it outside to cook.
 It worked!
 We made double portions of dinner so we could have food for the 16km hike in the morning.
 However, we woke up late the next morning.
 Instead of hiking to Lago Torres, we decided on an 8km hike to Lago Capri, which would leave us ample amounts of time to keep driving north after we were done.

 |Seths' jacket for the propane tank|